jordan841220/visiumHDResDeconv/README.md

 ![High‐resolution spot QC example3](man/figures/compare_deconvolved_methods_example2.png)

-The compare_deconvolved_methods() function displays which barcodes each method identified (using a Venn diagram) and overlays those spots on the tissue image to visualize where each set of barcodes lies.
+The compare_deconvolved_methods() function displays which barcodes each method identified (using a Venn diagram) and overlays those spots on the tissue image to visualize where each set of barcodes actually lies.

 # AUTHOR